Through the North Atlantic from Scotland to Svalbard

 Early in the morning the ship has returned to our starting point in Longyearbyen.
 After breakfast and farewell greetings to the expedition team and crew, disembarkation will take place.
 Transfer is arranged to the airport.
 From here you will board your chartered flight to Oslo.

-- 11-day/10-night cruise in a shared outside double cabin with private bathroom/toilet
+- 11-day/10-night cruise in a shared outside double stateroom with private bathroom/toilet

 - Chartered domestic flight from Longyearbyen to Oslo